Swapnika-00/Swapnika-00-projects/README.md

 ---

 ## 6. Tools & Technologies
-Explain **how and why** each tool was used.

 **Excel**
-•	Performed initial data inspection, validation, and cleaning.
+-	Performed initial data inspection, validation, and cleaning.
-•	Created pivot tables and charts for analysis.
+- Created pivot tables and charts for analysis.
-•	Built dashboards and automated reporting using macros.
+- Built dashboards and automated reporting using macros.
 Rationale: Excel was chosen for its simplicity, wide availability, and powerful data analysis and visualization capabilities.

 ---

 ## 7. Data Cleaning & Preparation
-•	Removed duplicate records.
+-	Removed duplicate records.
-•	Handled missing values and ensured consistency in numeric and date formats.
+-	Handled missing values and ensured consistency in numeric and date formats.
-•	Created calculated metrics for analysis, such as conversion rates and session counts.
+-	Created calculated metrics for analysis, such as conversion rates and session counts.

 ---

 ## 8. Analysis Performed
-•	Sales Trend Analysis: Identified periods of high and low engagement.
+- Sales Trend Analysis: Identified periods of high and low engagement.
-•	Regional Performance Analysis: Compared conversions across states.
+-	Regional Performance Analysis: Compared conversions across states.
-•	Device Performance: Examined traffic and conversion by device type.
+-	Device Performance: Examined traffic and conversion by device type.
-•	Customer Behaviour Insights: Analysed patterns across time, day, and traffic sources.
+-	Customer Behaviour Insights: Analysed patterns across time, day, and traffic sources.

 ---